ministryofjustice/hmpps-arns-risk-actuarial-api/README.md

 will just start a docker instance of HMPPS Auth.
 The application should then be started with a `dev` active profile in Intellij.
 Alternatively use a command like:
 `HMPPS_AUTH_URL=https://sign-in-dev.hmpps.service.justice.gov.uk/auth SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun`

+### Test coverage
+We don't impose a minimum test coverage for now, but if you want to generate a report to identify missing coverage, please run:
+`./gradlew koverHtmlReport`